dotbitHQ/did-contracts/docs/Deployed-Scripts.md

 # Deployted Scripts

-> You should not relied on the outpoint of a contract if its hash_type is "type" because when the contract is upgraded, the outpoint will change.
+> You should not rely on the outpoint of a contract if its hash_type is "type" because when the contract is upgraded, the outpoint will change.
 You should query the latest outpoint using the script's code_hash from explorer.

 ## Mainnet